Raathigesh/Raathigesh.github.io/_posts/2014-08-31-Simple Introduction to Generics in C#.md

 {% endhighlight %}

 The above two lines of code specifies the objects that the class is going to deal with at the point of creation.
-So when GetData is called its going to serialize the data to the specified object and return the particular type object.
+So when GetData is called its going to deserialize the data to the specified object and return the particular type object.
 Freaking Awesome Right?